How to Complete the Common App Honors Section – 2026

 C) American Mathematics Competitions, Distinguished Honor Roll (Grade: 10)

-This is not a straightforward trio where going by the level of recognition or the grade level in which the award was achieved make the ideal order immediately obvious.
+This is not a straightforward trio where going by the level of recognition or the grade level in which the award was achieved makes the ideal order immediately obvious.
 Given these three, the correct thought process would be as follows:

 Help!
 I can’t fit all of my awards in the Honors Section!